-Alwin Köhler is professor of mechanistic cell biology and deputy head of the Max Perutz Labs Vienna.
+Alwin Köhler is scientific director of the Max Perutz Labs Vienna and professor of mechanistic cell biology.
 He is leading the Tardinomis –Decrypting Cryptobiosis project.

 Born in Transylvania, Romania, he studied medicine and music in Würzburg, Germany, and performed his doctoral work at Harvard Medical School, where he was trained in biochemistry.
 Following a pediatric residency and postdoctoral work in Heidelberg, Köhler became a junior group leader at the Max Perutz Labs in Vienna in 2010 and in 2018 was appointed professor of mechanistic cell biology.
 He received the 2003 Young Investigator Award of the Medical Faculty at Heidelberg University, an ERC Starting Grant in 2011, the START Award of the Austrian Science Fund in 2011 and an ERC Consolidator Grant in 2017.
 He is a member of the Austrian Academy of Sciences (Young Academy).